extrange/personal-blog/docs/blog-posts/2023-09-11-best-way-cook-beans.md

 Applying heat is the best way to remove heat-sensitive antinutrients, while sprouting was the best way to remove GOS and heat-stable antinutrients.

-Therefore, the best method, taking into account time considerations, would be to soak the beans for 24-48 hours (with no benefit over 48 hours), and subsequently autoclaving.
+Therefore, the best method, taking into account time considerations, would be to soak the beans for 24-48 hours (with not much more benefit over 48 hours), and subsequently autoclaving.

-The second best method would be to soak the beans in water and then autoclave them.
+The second best method would be to soak the beans in water and then autoclave them, although this would result in slightly higher levels of GOS and antinutrients.

 [^1985]: [Jood, S., Mehta, U., Singh, R., & Bhat, C. M. (1985).
 Effect of processing on flatus-producing factors in legumes.
 Journal of Agricultural and Food Chemistry, 33(2), 268-271.][1985]
 [^2000]: [Oboh, H. A., Muzquiz, M., Burbano, C., Cuadrado, C., Pedrosa, M. M., Ayet, G., & Osagie, A. U. (2000).
 Effect of soaking, cooking and germination on the oligosaccharide content of selected Nigerian legume seeds.
 Plant Foods for Human Nutrition, 55, 97-110.][2000]